Fleet logo

 Removing a software package from a team will cancel pending installs for hosts that are not in the middle of installing the software but will not uninstall the software from hosts where it is already installed.

-Manage software with the REST API
+Manage packages with Fleet's REST API

 Fleet also provides a REST API for managing software programmatically.
 The API allows you to add, update, retrieve, list, and delete software.
 Detailed documentation on Fleet's REST API is available, including endpoints for installing and uninstalling packages.

-Manage software with GitOps
+Manage packages with GitOps

 Software packages can be managed via fleetctl using GitOps.